isc-projects/kea/doc/guide/dhcp4-srv.rst

 -  ``persist``: controls whether the new leases and updates to existing leases are written to the file.
-It is strongly recommended that the value of this parameter is set to ``true`` at all times during the server's normal operation.
-Not writing leases to disk means that if a server is restarted (e.g. after a power failure), it will not know what addresses have been assigned.
-As a result, it may hand out addresses to new clients that are already in use.
+It is strongly recommended that the value of this parameter be set to ``true`` at all times during the server's normal operation.
+Not writing leases to disk means that if a server is restarted (e.g. after a power failure), it will not know which addresses have been assigned.
+As a result, it may assign new clients addresses that are already in use.
 The value of ``false`` is mostly useful for performance-testing purposes.
 The default value of the ``persist`` parameter is ``true``, which enables writing lease updates to the lease file.